indygreg/mozilla-build-analyzer/README.rst

 Once you've cloned the repository, you'll need to set up your run-time environment.
 It starts by setting up a virtualenv::

+    # Create new virtualenv at path "my_virtualenv".
     $ virtualenv my_virtualenv

+    # Enter the virtualenv.
     $ source my_virtualenv/bin/activate

-    # We need to install numpy manually because of an issue with
-    # setuptools.
+    # Install required packages.
-    $ pip install numpy
+    $ pip install -r requirements.txt

+    # Install ourself.
     $ python setup.py develop

+    # When you are done with the virtualenv, run this.
+    $ deactivate

 Next, you'll need to get a Cassandra instance running.
 If you already have one running, great.
 You can connect to that.
 If not, run the following to